Trustee Professor of Law

 A pioneer in the field of environmental law, David Schoenbrod was at the forefront of environmental justice, taking on big business.
 Now, his concern has turned to Congress evading accountability to voters.

-Professor Schoenbrod’s academic career includes positions at Yale Law School (1977) and NYU School of Law (1979–84), in addition to his current position at NYLS.
-He is a member of the Board of Advisors for the New Civil Liberties Alliance, a member of the Advisory Council for the C. Boyden Gray Center for the Study of the Administrative State of George Mason University, and a member of the American Law Institute, the Federalist Society, and the Heterodox Academy.
+Professor Schoenbrod’s academic career includes former positions at Yale Law School and NYU School of Law.
+He is a member of the Board of Advisors for the New Civil Liberties Alliance, a member of the Advisory Council for the C. Boyden Gray Center of George Mason University, and a member of the American Law Institute, the Federalist Society, and the Heterodox Academy.

 As a member of the American Tree Farm Association, Professor Schoenbrod has managed a woods at his country home in the Adirondacks.